Coronavirus: Government advises Irish in China to leave

 Department of Foreign Affairs updated advice in line with new recommendations from UK

-The Department of Foreign Affairs is advising Irish people to leave China because of the coronavirus outbreak.
+The Department of Foreign Affairs has advised over 3,000 Irish people to leave China because of the coronavirus outbreak.

 In a change to its existing travel advice, the department says Irish people in China whose continued presence is not essential should “contact their travel agency or airlines regarding available routes out before any further restrictions may be imposed”.

+Non-essential embassy staff and dependents of Irish diplomats are already making preparations to leave China, it is understood.

-The department’s updated advice is in line with new recommendations from the British authorities who are advising their citizens to leave “if you can”.
+The department’s updated advice is in line with new recommendations from the British authorities who have advised their citizens to leave “if you can”.

+As before, the department also advises against travel to Hubei province, the Chinese province where the outbreak started over a month ago, and to avoid non-essential travel to and within China.

+An estimated 3,000 Irish people live in China, with a further 6,000 in Hong Kong.
+Three who lived in Hubei have already been evacuated.

-The UK’s foreign office changed its travel advice after health secretary Matt Hancock said he expects more cases to be diagnosed in the UK.
+The UK’s foreign office changed its travel advice after health secretary Matt Hancock said he expected more cases to be diagnosed in the UK.

 It was made after many airline carriers, including British Airways and Virgin Atlantic, grounded their flights serving China due to the outbreak.
 A number of Chinese airlines continue to operate, though not in Hubei province, where the outbreak started.